-(thousands of shares) 2020 2019
+(thousands of shares) 2021 2020

 Weighted average common shares outstanding

-Basic 225,683 225,429
+Basic 226,288 225,683

-Diluted 225,683 225,429
+Diluted 233,050 225,683

-For both the year ended December 31, 2020 and 2019, outstanding share awards are determined to be antidilutive.
+Share awards for year ended December 31, 2020 were determined to be anti-dilutive.

-16. Petroleum and natural gas revenues
+15. Petroleum and natural gas revenues

-NuVista produces natural gas, condensate, oil and NGLs from its assets in the Wapiti Montney area of Alberta.
+NuVista produces natural gas, condensate, oil and NGLs from its assets in the Montney area of Alberta.
 The Company sells its production pursuant to fixed-price or variable-price physical delivery contracts.
 The transaction price for variable-price contracts is based on benchmark commodity price, adjusted for quality, location or other factors whereby each component of the pricing formula can be either fixed or variable, depending on the contract terms.
 Under the contracts, NuVista is required to deliver fixed or variable volumes of commodity to the contract counterparty.